International Right of Way Association: Leadership

 At the top of IRWA's leadership structure is the International Executive Committee (IEC) and the International Governing Council (IGC), which comprises the IEC and the 10 region chairs.

-The IEC is composed of an elected International President, International President-Elect, International Vice President International Treasurer and International Secretary as well as the association's Executive Vice President, International General Counsel and Staff Liaison.
-The Executive Vice President and General Counsel have a voice but no vote in the deliberations of the IEC.
+The IEC is composed of an elected International President, International President-Elect, International Vice President, International Treasurer, and International Secretary as well as the association's Executive Director, International General Counsel, and Staff Liaisons.
+The Executive Director and General Counsel have a voice but no vote in the deliberations of the IEC.

-IRWA's 2016-2017 international president is Mary Anne Marr, SR/WA.

 Advisory council

 IRWA's past international presidents make up an advisory council of active leaders who remain current and engage on IRWA education and service committees, in addition to chairing and serving on special project groups.
 Below is a list of all of IRWA's past presidents and their tenures served.